Phi Phi Islands and Maya Bay Day Trip from Krabi

 Table of Contents

-The best way to explore Phi Phi Islands in a short time is a day trip from Krabi, which covers the main spots of the islands, like Maya Bay, Pileh Lagoon, Monkey Beach, and more.
+The best and easiest way to explore Phi Phi Islands in one day is on a day trip from Krabi, which covers the main spots of the islands, like Maya Bay, Pileh Lagoon, Monkey Beach, Bamboo Island, and more.

 Fun fact: Phi Phi is pronounced as Pee Pee, not Fee Fee.